ArneDeBelser/woocommerce-stock-track/README.md

 To install the WooCommerce Stock Track plugin, follow these steps:

-1. Download the plugin ZIP file from the [WordPress Plugin Repository](https://wordpress.org/plugins/woocommerce-stock-track/).
+1. Download the plugin ZIP file from the [Github](https://github.com/ArneDeBelser/woocommerce-stock-track/archive/refs/heads/main.zip).

 2. Log in to your WordPress admin dashboard.